-Slug pellets that can kill birds and hedgehogs are a thing of the past in the Slugger Off! garden, on show at BBC Gardeners' World Live 2008, which takes an alternative approach to slug control.
+Slug pellets that can kill birds and hedgehogs are a thing of the past and you should take an alternative approach to slug control.

-Anthea Guthrie worked with the children of Heronsbridge School in South Wales to design an environmentally sound anti-slug garden that works with rather than against nature, incorporating plants that slugs won't eat and features to attract slug predators.
+Anthea Guthrie led the way in designing environmentally sound anti-slug gardens that works with rather than against nature, incorporating plants that slugs won't eat and features to attract slug predators.
 By choosing the right plants, you can live and let live.

 Terracotta pots filled with herbs and salads dangle from an old, dead apple tree, out of reach of slugs.
 The garden has the added benefit of being very low maintenance, only needing strimming twice a year!